 From the deep ocean to frozen arctic regions to viscous tar sands, oil and gas drilling units need to stand up to some of the toughest extremes on the planet.

-It’s no surprise that materials involved in the drilling process are all subject to corrosion and other serious issues that can take a toll your operational efficiency.
+It’s no surprise that materials like pipes and flanges are all subject to corrosion and other serious issues that can take a toll your operational efficiency.

 This is where marking and traceability come into play.

-Direct part marking allows you to verify the quality of each part by marking them with essential information, such as serial numbers.
+The first step to traceability is permanent part identification.
+Direct part marking methods, namely pin marking and laser marking, allow you to verify the quality of each part by marking them with essential information, such as serial numbers.
 If any issues do arise in the field, parts from the same batch can be quickly identified to proactively repair or replace to prevent mistakes and safety concerns.
 It’s critical in this industry that you mark materials in a way that can not only withstand harsh environments but also integrate with your existing operations.

 So what constitutes a good (a.k.a. cost-effective) marking solution?
 We’ll drill it down for you (pun intended).